rikublock/xquery2/README.md

 ### Database

-Run the following commands to first create a migration and then apply it (create database tables).
+Run the following commands to first create a migration file in `alembic/versions/` and then apply it (create database tables).
+More detailed documentation can be found [here](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script).

 ```shell
 alembic -n default -c alembic/alembic.ini revision --autogenerate -m 'creating schema'